Going to production

 Understanding how your devices handle adverse conditions allows you to be confident in your fleet's ability to receive timely updates.

 Phase 4: Production

-While a device will provision itself and download your application as soon as it's turned on and connected to the Internet, this might not be the experience you want your users to have.
+While a device will provision itself and download your latest release as soon as it's turned on and connected to the Internet, this might not be the experience you want your users to have.
 It would be nice to have something that works right away, rather than having to wait for a potentially slow download to finish.